alphagov/forms/decision-record/DR002-no-charges-for-lower-volume-services.md

-# DR002: We are not going to charge for using our platform.
+# DR002: We won't charge lower volume services to use our platform.

 Date: 2021-08-20